blabla1337/skf-flask/skf/markdown/knowledge_base/116-knowledge_base--Aggregate_access_control_protection--.md

 **Solution:**

-The system should contain a counter which can keep up with the number of times a certain users adressess database tables and should be rejected when he passes a reasonable number.
+The system should contain a counter which can keep up with the number of times a certain users addresses database tables and should be rejected when he passes a reasonable number.
 This violation should also be reported since it could indicate an attacker scraping your table contents and stealing company information.